Time Management—Part 4: Weekly Planning in 4 Simple Steps

 Let’s face it; your reputation depends on producing work of superior quality, delivered on-time, and on-budget.
 The relationship between productivity and professionalism is a reality whether you’re starting a small business or convincing the boss of your management capability.

-Weekly planning: An exercise in self-leadership
+An essential step in self-leadership

 I don’t believe a weekly plan is a cure-all for our deficiencies.
 However, I do think it’s the essence of self-leadership because it enables you to take the lead in further personal and professional development.